benjimaclellan/blending-physics/brownian-motion/README.md

 ![Floor Material](images/brownian_6.png)

-One of the things with physics simulations is that they often represent things which humans have never seen directly - and are instead models.
-This means that there is plenty of creative control with the scene, so materials, geometry, and texture are largely up to you.
-This is not meant to be a photo-realistic image.
-Plus this tutorial is more about the scripting.
-Taking a quick look, our particle is a bumpy, metallic-looking ball of sorts -- now let's making it move.
+One of the things with physics simulations is that they often represent something which cannot been seen directly - so there is plenty of creative control with the scene, materials, geometry, and texture (i.e. this is not meant to be a photo-realistic image, and this tutorial is more about the scripting).
+Rendering a single image, our particle is a bumpy, metallic-looking ball of sorts.
 ![Render Test](images/brownian_7.png)

 So now our scene is set, lets get to the scripting and making our objects move.

 ### Simulating our trajectories
-The reason Blender is great for science visualizations is that it uses Python as a scripting language, which as quickly become a de-facto standard in many fields.
-The Blender scripting is done with the `bpy` library, and allows for creating and manipulating objects, animations, etc. Everything we did above to create the scene could be done witht the Python library.
+The reason Blender is great for science visualizations is that it uses Python as a scripting language, which has quickly become a de-facto standard in many fields.
+The Blender scripting is done with the `bpy` library, and allows for creating and manipulating objects, animations, etc. Everything we did above to create the scene could be done with the Blender Python library - but for simplicity we use the GIU.
 Switching to the *Scripting* tab, we can open the *.py* script to run.

 First we import our libraries.